aivju/flipdotz/README.md

 # FlipDotz
-Python-based control and simulator for flip-dot based displays
+C++-based controller and simulator for flip-dot based displays